allison-eunse/ai4h-inspired-fm-benchmark-hub/docs/contributing/submission_guide.md

 Welcome!
 This guide explains how to get your Foundation Model evaluated and added to our leaderboards.

+!!! success "🔒 Privacy-Preserving Evaluation — AI4H Aligned"
+    **Your model code and weights stay on YOUR machine!**

+    This submission process follows [ITU/WHO FG-AI4H DEL3](https://www.itu.int/pub/T-FG-AI4H) principles:

+    - ✅ You download the benchmark toolkit
+    - ✅ You run evaluations locally
+    - ✅ You submit **only metrics** (eval.yaml)
+    - ❌ You do NOT share model weights
+    - ❌ You do NOT share model code
+    - ❌ You do NOT share training data

 !!! note "Curated Benchmark Hub"
     This is a **curated benchmark hub**.
 All submissions are reviewed before being added to the leaderboards.
 We do not accept direct code contributions - only benchmark result submissions and protocol proposals.